 Taking all the reviewed evidence into account, the idea that interacting with Nature can offer positive effects on health and well-being seems to be reasonably well substantiated.
 Thus, the biophilia hypothesis has merit.
 The evidence includes studies on outdoor activities, therapeutic use of Nature, having a view of Nature (either actual Nature or in pictures), and adding plants to indoor environments.
 Moreover, the notion that part of the effect is mediated through visual contact with plants also appears to be substantiated.
 The above statement is based on empirical data, but supported by theoretical expectations, which suggest that the absence of Nature is a potential discord.
 The latter point has been raised recently by Richard Louv [69

 Biophilia may be described as a vague preference for having a natural environment as a consequence of our evolutionary history.
 As such, one would expect that plants are agreeable, and that the absence of greenery is sensed, possibly unconsciously, as a stress factor.
 In other words, the presence of plants can impact on the human mind.
 Biophilia, however, is probably not an attribute with a strong penetrance.
 Thus the relationship between humans and plants is likely to be shaped to a large extent by cultural factors and individual peculiarities [47

 ] focused on the benefits of indoor plants.
 They concluded that although some findings recurred, such as enhanced pain management with plants present, the mixed results from the studies suggest that more research is needed in order to define possible effects.
 None of the studies reported obvious negative effects.
 It might be argued that if there was no effect, an equal number of studies would be expected to find negative as positive correlates between health parameters and the presence of plants.
 On the other hand, publications are liable to the bias of preferential reporting of positive results.
 It is not possible to know how many trustworthy neutral or negative findings that are not published, but the fact that several articles reported absence of effect indicates that both types of results would be publishable.

 One problem in detecting possible effects is that most studies, for practical reasons, span a short time-period.
 Some only look at brief exposure to plants, while others may follow subjects for a year or so.
 To the extent that the absence of plants is a discord, one might expect that the consequences are more likely to be apparent over a life time.
 Moreover, although the therapeutic or preventive potential of plants is likely to be limited, as the indoor environment is the daily setting for a majority of the present population, even minor effects of adding plants can add up to a substantial decrease in the health burden on a global scale.

 ] addressed this issue and concluded that seeing open water is better than open city landscapes, but that green landscapes offered the best effect.
-In this context, it should, however, be mentioned that green spaces perceived to be unmanaged may have an adverse effect in the cities by causing an increased anxiety for crime .
+In this context, it should, however, be mentioned that green spaces perceived to be unmanaged may have an adverse effect in the cities by causing an increased anxiety for crime [70

 ].
 Although the results were somewhat mixed, there seemed to be a tendency for women to respond stronger to plants than men.
 On a theoretical ground one might expect that women take more interest in plants due to differences in activities during the formative period of human evolution; that is, women were supposedly more involved in gathering plants as food, while men were more tuned towards hunting.
 However, the difference may also be due to cultural bias; for example, in Western societies it has traditionally been the task of women to care for the home, which will typically include both garden and indoor plants.

 There seems to be a current trend towards a love for TV and computer screens rather than for nature, in that people use the former more and the latter less [71

 The biophilia trait can be reinforced or subdued by individual learning.
 It seems likely, however, that even in individuals who do not express any appreciation for plants and nature, the lack of nature can have a negative effect.
 Moreover, although the demonstrated effects are not overwhelming, the cost of making nature available, if only as potted plants, is neither prohibiting.
 In other words, it seems worthwhile to encourage interaction with plants, both outdoor and indoor, as this is likely to be a useful environmental initiative with a sound cost-benefit profile.